 Whatever is causing your Frenchie’s dry nose, you can assist them by constantly using a dog-friendly moisturizer until their nose looks a lot better.

 All you need is a small amount of olive oil, ensuring you rub it softly into your Frenchie’s nose until it has been completely absorbed.

-Coconut oil is known to be among the best dog-friendly and organic moisturizers you can use.
+Coconut oil is among the best dog-friendly and organic moisturizers you can use.
 It can return moisture to the dry, damaged nose of your Frenchie.
 Just use coconut oil which is 100 % natural.
-Make sure to selected cold-pressed, organic and unprocessed.
+Make sure to select cold-pressed, organic, and unprocessed.